 Preliminary analysis and idea: To help minimise the creation of junk emails for second hand books and room swaps, the development of the Pinboard website was suggested.

-Literature review: Background research helped identify websites, which offer similar services Examples of existing websites Gumtree, Preloved and eBay.
+Literature review: Background research helped identify websites, which offer similar services and recognise their strengths.
+Examples of existing open-source websites are Apache OFBiz, osCommerce and Magendo.
+Other e-commerce websites examples are Gumtree, Preloved and eBay.

-System analysis, requirements definition: unctional and on-functional requirements were defined and analysed to create a Business Requirement Document (BRD).
+System analysis, requirements definition: Functional and Non-functional requirements were defined and analysed to create a Business Requirement Document (BRD).

 System design: To support the BRD, features of the website were defined and screen layouts as well as process diagrams are created.